Slow Rush Games logo,

 Hopefully!
 Right now there's support for data tables like physics materials, ability stats, etc to be sourced from config files to tweak stats or add new ones, and of course sprites are swappable too.

 Scripting is not currently implemented because the combination of "needs to be fast" and "needs determinism for network multiplayer" and "can work on the web" is tricky - the programming languages that support all three of those things are not scripting languages!
-But, since the final game won't ship on the Web, I may eventually bite the bullet and integrate a scripting language.
+But, since the final game won't ship on the web, I expect I'll eventually bite the bullet and integrate a scripting language of some kind, which mods should then also be able to use.

 Steam Workshop support would be nice but I haven't looked into exactly what it entails yet.